nicolasdespres/respect/README.md

 object["home"].class                                  #=> Place
 ```

-Sometimes you just want to extend the DSL with a new statement providing higher level feature than
+Sometimes you just want to extend the DSL with a new statement providing higher level features than
 the primitives `integer`, `string` or `float`, etc...
 For instance if you specify identifier
 in your schema like this: